A map showing the location of each of White Chapel’s military memorials can be found here

 President Franklin Roosevelt’s Four Freedoms - jointly initiated with Winston Churchill in the historic Atlantic Charter - are immortalized in marble, creating one of White Chapel’s most impressive memorials.
 It was dedicated on V-J Day, 1948, when 115 veterans were returned from overseas and laid to rest in what was then the largest peacetime mass burial in U.S. history.
-Between 1947 and 1956, an additional 322 veterans joined their comrades and laid to rest in the special WWII Four Freedoms Memorial area.
+Between 1947 and 1956, an additional 207 veterans joined their comrades and laid to rest in the special WWII Four Freedoms Memorial area.
 We are honored that so many other WWII veterans have chosen White Chapel as their final resting place.
 The WWII Four Freedoms Memorial serves as an homage to all Michigan WWII veterans.
-On the first Sunday of every August at 12 noon, White Chapel hosts the Gold Star Mother’s V-J Day Ceremony to commemorate and honor our WWII veterans.
+On on the second Sunday of every August, White Chapel hosts the Gold Star Mother’s V-J Day Ceremony to commemorate and honor our WWII veterans.

 Click here for information about the national WWII memorial.

 White Chapel’s memorial to all Korean War Veterans is a bronze plaque set in polished granite standing eight feet tall.
 As the memorial describes, the soldiers were told they were “ . . . going to have peace even if we have to fight for it”.
 And they did.
 They fought on Heartbreak Ridge and they waded ashore at Inchon.
 They froze in the winter cold and baked in the summer sun.
 At times they were greatly outnumbered but they fought on and many gave their lives for Freedom...for Justice...and for Peace.
 Click here for information about the national Korean War Memorial.